brilliantfantastic/bf/src/blog/2020-11-30-juvet-process-architecture/index.md

 {:ok, bot} = Juvet.create_bot(:my_bot_1)
 ```

 When a bot is added to the process architecture, the process architecture now adds a `BotSupervisor` and a `Bot` underneath the `FactorySupervisor`.
+Obviously more than one can be added.
+There will be one supervisor and one process for each new team that is added.

 ![Bot Process Architecture](./images/bot-process-architecture.png)